7 Effective Baba Ramdev Yoga Asanas For Knee Pain

 How It Helps: Virasana increases blood circulation in your legs and stretches the thighs and knees.
 The pose improves your body posture and removes tiredness in the legs.

 About The Pose: Virasana or the Hero Pose is symbolic of the inner hero in you wanting to fight your mind and body problems.
-Practice Virasana in the morning as it is a meditative pose and you don’t necessarily have to do it on an empty stomach.
+Practice Virasana in the morning as you can practice meditation in this pose and you don’t necessarily have to do it on an empty stomach.
 Virasana is a beginner level Hatha yoga asana.
 Hold the pose for 30 to 60 seconds.

 Caution: If you feel any pain or discomfort while performing this pose, stop immediately.
 Consult a yoga instructor or physical therapist before trying this pose again.
 Avoid putting your weight on your knees during this pose.
 If you are a beginner, you can try this pose using a support prop like a bunch of blankets.
 Place the folded blankets under your pelvis.
 Then try the pose.
 Every week remove a blanket so the pose gradually becomes easier to perform.